Characteristics of dark current from an S-band rf gun with exchangeable photocathode system: RESULTS AND DISCUSSION

 The results indicate that relatively bright central features (middle column of Fig. \ref{fig:results1}) are not necessarily due to field emission from the centre of the cathode.
 They may instead be field emission from the rims which are then focused to the centre of the screen by the solenoid.
 Some fine features seen in the screen images may be a result of non-uniformly distributed imperfections on the surfaces, which are not reproduced by the uniformly distributed emission points of the simulations.

 There were other further observations made throughout the subsequent gun commissioning and operation of different photocathodes which support these findings.
-For example during the commissioning of a Mo/Cu hybrid photocathode (named `\#7') it was retracted for heat cleaning and reinserted; later another hybrid cathode (named `\#16') with different surface preparation (diamond-turned) was inserted.
+For example during the commissioning of a Mo/Cu hybrid photocathode (named `\#7') heat cleaning was performed, involving retraction and reinsertion; later another hybrid cathode (named `\#16') with different surface preparation (diamond-turned) was inserted.
 The appearance of dark current on the screen during these changes was observed and compared.
-This is shown in Fig ~\ref{fig:results2} where approximately the same gun electric field and solenoid strength was used in all the images (note these approximately matched, but were slightly different to, those used in the middle column of Fig ~\ref{fig:results2}, with the solenoid field cancelled on the cathode surface).
+This is shown in Fig. ~\ref{fig:results2} where approximately the same gun field strength and solenoid strength was used in all the images (note these approximately matched, but were slightly different to, those used in the middle column of Fig. ~\ref{fig:results1}, with the solenoid field cancelled on the cathode surface).
 The images taken before and after retraction and reinsertion of the cathode highlight the dark current features from emitters on the cathode compared to those on the surrounding backplate and rim.
 Similarly the inserting of a different cathode shows a clear difference in some features and similarity on others, again allowing the identification of different sources and confirming the ability of the simulations to predict these features.

 An interesting observation is the difference in brightness of the dark current on the screen for different cathodes and/or different insertions of the same cathode.
 This may be due to the effect of very small ($\mu$m) differences in positioning of the cathode and/or the length of the different cathodes.
 The geometrical change this makes to the gun cavity may change the EM field strength on the cathode surfaces (as seen in~[\onlinecite{SHU2021165546}]), and thus change the intensity of the dark current emission.
+Some observations of gun tuning temperature during the commissioning suggested the cathode was recessed by a small fraction of a mm at some stages, and the CST field solver estimates significantly higher electric field strength across cathode and backplate surfaces results from this (although complete PIC simulations have not been performed).
 A wall current monitor (WCM) located approximately 20 cm upstream of the screen was used to measure the dark current, which confirms the reduction in dark current (around 15 \%) seen after retraction and reinsertion of the cathode seen in Fig ~\ref{fig:results2}.